RGF-team/rgf/Readme.md

 Now, Kaggle Kernel supports rgf_python.
 Please see [this page](https://www.kaggle.com/fukatani/d/uciml/iris/classification-by-regularized-greedy-forest).

 ## Other
-Shamelessly, many part of the implementation is based on the following [code](https://github.com/MLWave/RGF-sklearn).
+Shamelessly, much part of the implementation is based on the following [code](https://github.com/MLWave/RGF-sklearn).
 Thanks!